max2ma/HestonModel_MonteCarlo/ReadMe.md

 #### Box-Muller transform
-The [Box Muller transformation][Box Muller transformation] transforms a pair of independent, uniformly distributed random numbers in the interval (0,1) into a pair of independent normally distributed random numbers, which are required for simulating the Black Scholes model.
+The [Box Muller transformation][Box Muller transformation] transforms a pair of independent, uniformly distributed random numbers in the interval (0,1) into a pair of independent normally distributed random numbers, which are required for simulating the Heston model.
 Given two independent ![$U_1$,$U_2 \sim U(0,1)$],

 ![$$Z_1=\sqrt{-2ln(U_1)}cos(2\pi U_2)\\Z_2=\sqrt{-2ln(U_1)}sin(2\pi U_2)$$]